JulianNicholls/Gosu-Cribbage-Old/README.md

 ## Cut for Deal

 First, a cut is made for deal.
-This is not actually honoured yet, the game is currently run as a confused mix with the player initiating each phase.
+This is now honoured for the correct starter of play to 31.

 ## Deal and Discards